gstangel/can_bus_receiver/README.md

-Demoing the capabilities of a CAN Bus for ISU's solar car team
+Demoing the capabilities of a CAN Bus with ISU's solar car team